 To attach the range finder, line up the base of the antenna with the top of the rectangular prism on the left side (left if you are facing the helmet, right side if you are wearing the helmet.)
 See Image 1 and 2 in this step.

 Slide your chopstick and range finder end in, and you're done!

 You want to get serious about finishing, which, you do.

 Here's what you'll need for finishing:

 - Bondo Brand fiberglass resin

 - Plastic measuring cups for mixing

 - sandpaper - 80, 100, 120, 180, 220 grit

 I start with a coat of fiberglass resin.
 (Image 3) Get your mix right!
 Bondo brand is the one I've had the most success with (and I've messed up a lot.)
 Watch a few videos on fiberglassing and how to measure and mix.
 This brand is pretty forgiving, but don't get careless here.
 I've ruined a lot of hard work by getting sloppy with the finishing.

 Then mix a little ball of magic sculpt.
-This stuff is WAAAAAAY better than bondo, IMO.
-It allows for plenty of work time, easy to sculpt, etc. Put some in each of the cracks and around the visor. (we'll cut the visor out after we've sanded and applied lots of coats of resign.
+This stuff is WAAAAAAY better than Bondo, IMO.
+It allows for plenty of work time, easy to sculpt, and smooths with water!
+Put some in each of the cracks and around the visor. (we'll cut the visor out after we've sanded and applied lots of coats of resin.
 (Image 4)